mikkokotila/skynet/dev/README.md

 ## GETTING STARTED

+### Before getting started

+It's a good idea to have the AR-150 on an internet connection.
+Either you can plug it to your router (with internet connection) using a LAN cable, or you can connect it through one of the other options provided:

+- repeater (wifi)
+- USB modem
+- tethering (not sure how this works)

+Unless you are using a cable connection, you have to login to the admin panel to connect the AR-150 to your internet connection.

+1) go to 192.168.8.1
+2) key in the admin password 'goodlife'
+3) go to wan settings

 ### Upgrade the firmware

 Before anything else, it's better to login to the admin panel provided in the factory default firmware, and update it to the latest one.
 To do this, you have to: